abpframework/abp/docs/en/Settings.md

 `ISettingEncryptionService` is used to encrypt/decrypt setting values when `IsEncrypted` property of a setting definition was set to `true`.

 You can replace this service in the dependency injection system to customize the encryption/decryption process.
-Default implementation uses the `IStringEncryptionService` which is implemented with the AES algorithm by default (see string [encryption document](String-Encryption.md) for more).
+Default implementation uses the `StringEncryptionService` which is implemented with the AES algorithm by default (see string [encryption document](String-Encryption.md) for more).

 ## Setting Management Module